There are certain experiences and incidents that we go through as we grow up,

 Communication problems: Trauma can also affect your

 communication skills.
-You may have difficulty expressing your
+You may have difficulty expressing your feelings, or

-misunderstandings and conflict in your relationships.
+and conflict in your relationships.

 -

-Fear of intimacy: If you experienced physical or
+Fear of intimacy: If you experienced physical or sexual

-intimacy in adult relationships.
-You may feel anxious or uncomfortable
+relationships.
+You may feel anxious or uncomfortable being close to someone,

-being close to someone, or you may have flashbacks or nightmares of
+or you may have flashbacks or nightmares of the abuse.

 -

 Low self-esteem: Trauma can damage your self-esteem.
+You

 -

-Reenactment: If you experienced trauma in your
+Reenactment: If you experienced trauma in your childhood,

 -

-Setting boundaries: there are certain boundaries
+Setting boundaries: there are certain boundaries that

-Trauma and its impact on people tend to be serious and can hamper your
+Trauma and its impact on people tend to be serious and can hamper your overall

-noticeable by others or implicit and something that you are dealing with
+or implicit and something that you are dealing with internally.
+Either way, it

-internally.
-Either way, it is essential for you to deal with it
+is essential for you to deal with it effectively for your own and others well

-with the effects of trauma in your relationships, it s important to seek
+being.
+If you re struggling with the effects of trauma in your relationships,

-professional help.
+it s important to seek professional help.
 A

-and develop healthy coping mechanisms.
+relationships and develop healthy coping mechanisms.